ndahn/dvl-a50/README.md

 - `dvl/dead_reckoning`: _geometry_msgs/PoseWithCovarianceStamped_
 - `dvl/odometry`: _nav_msgs/Odometry_

 The velocity report also fills in the `beam_quality` array of the `Dvl` message using the Received Signal Strength Indicator (RSSI) reported for each beam.
 The values are in dBm and thus negative.
-Going counterclockwise from the cable, the beam pads' indices are `1, 2, 3, 0`.
+Going counterclockwise from the cable, the transducers' indices are `1, 2, 3, 0`.
 See also the [official documentation](https://waterlinked.github.io/dvl/dvl-a50/).

 Since the DVL-A50 reports the velocity and dead reckoning at different frequencies, the odometry is published every time either of them is received, with only the `pose` or `twist` updated respectively.